CliMA/Oceananigans.jl/docs/src/model_setup/buoyancy_and_equation_of_state.md

 └── coriolis: Nothing
 ```

-By default `NonhydrostaticModel` also evolves no tracers.
+By default `NonhydrostaticModel` also does not evolve any tracers.
 If you want to evolve passive tracers you
 can pass the option `tracers` to the constructor:

 ```jldoctest buoyancy